 Some types of fish can contain high levels of mercury.
 High levels of mercury are known to damage the nervous system.
 Therefore eating fish that contain high levels of mercury every day or in large quantities could be harmful.
 This is especially a concern for children and women who are pregnant or intending to become pregnant.

-Cancer Council encourages all people to follow recommendations of Food Standards Australia New Zealand (FSANZ) about consumption of fish high in mercury.
+Cancer Council encourages all people to follow Food Standards Australia New Zealand (FSANZ) recommendations about consumption of fish high in mercury.